What happens if you transfer property out of your name before bankruptcy?

 The Chapter 7 trustee will have two ways to win a fraudulent transfer action.
 The trustee can prove either actual or constructive fraud.

 Actual fraud.
-Actual fraud occurs when the debtor transfers property with the true intent to hinder, delay or defraud creditors, which would likely be the case if you signed the car over to your brother to hide it from the trustee.
+Actual fraud occurs when the debtor transfers property intending to hinder, delay, or defraud creditors.
+For example, if you signed the car over to your brother to hide it from the trustee, this would likely be the case.

 Constructive fraud.
 Even if the trustee can't prove you intended to defraud your creditors, the trustee can still sue under a theory of constructive fraud if: